Objects, Methods & Integers

 variables and then passing them to assert_equal

-Run the tests and they should pass.
+Run the tests and they should still pass.
 Therefore, it's time for another round of refactoring.

 Now that we have working software, backed by tests, we should be safe to use it in a "real" application.